You name it! Throw it in the crawfish boil. Here's your guide to dozens of ideas for cool add-ins.

-Seither says he experiments with some weird ingredients at the Maple Leaf Bar on Oak Street while hosting Sunday night boils, frequently attended by neighborhood locals and musicians.
-He also fires up a more traditional crawfish boil on Fridays at his restaurant, Seither’s Seafood.
+Seither said in previous years he experimented with some weird ingredients at the Maple Leaf Bar on Oak Street while hosting Sunday night boils, frequently attended by neighborhood locals and musicians.
+He also fires up a more traditional crawfish boil at his restaurant, Seither’s Seafood.

 In the video, Seither offers plenty of ideas for cool add-ins for your crawfish boil and gives some great tips on the process.
 One important tip he stresses is to add different ingredients at the right time.

 Seither says items like onion, garlic, celery and bay leaf are essential ingredients for a boil for the right flavor.
 These ingredients makes crawfish taste “like what we think crawfish is supposed to taste like.”

 Onion, garlic, celery, sweet potatoes, red potatoes, carrots and mirliton – These go in the boil early so they can cook down and flavor the boil.
 Add these items right after you add your seasonings.

 Asparagus, zucchini and corn – Throw these in after the crawfish boils, and let them sit during the soaking process.
 These ingredients don’t take as long to cook.

 Seither also suggests trying other vegetables like cauliflower, broccoli, squash, artichoke and green beans.

 Oranges and lemons – These should go in the boil early before adding your crawfish.

 Seither also highly recommends pineapple.
 “That gives the crawfish a really good, sweet citrus flavor,” he said.

 Mushrooms – Seither says he really likes adding mushrooms to his boil, which you should add after the crawfish boils.